-- Stop smoking - Do not drink alcohol - Healthy eating/weight: Eating a healthy diet and leading an active lifestyle during pregnancy can help your baby develop and grow, and keep you fit and well. - Optimise blood sugar control: In pregnancy the targets for blood sugar control are tighter and we aim for blood sugars as near to normal as possible.
+- Stop smoking - Do not drink alcohol - Healthy eating/weight: Eating a healthy diet and leading an active lifestyle before and during pregnancy can help your baby develop and grow, and keep you fit and well. - Optimise blood sugar control: In pregnancy the targets for blood sugar control are tighter and we aim for blood sugars as near to normal as possible.
 This means that we aim for blood glucose levels of 4.0-5.9mmol/L before meals or >70% time in the range of 3.5-7.8mmol/L if you are using flash or continuous glucose monitoring.
-Similarly we aim for HbA1c (average blood sugar) as close to 48 mmol/mol as possible without significant hypoglycaemia). - Medication review: Not all medications taken by people with diabetes are appropriate to continue in pregnancy, particularly cholesterol medication (statins) and some blood pressure medications (for example ACE-inhibitors).
-Please don't stop any medications without discussion with your doctor. - Ensure your diabetes screening is up to date: It is important that you have had a recent review of your eyes and kidneys to see if your diabetes has affected them. - Folic acid: High dose folic acid (5mg daily) is recommended in diabetes, to be taken for the first 3 months of pregnancy.
+Similarly we aim for HbA1c (average blood sugar) as close to 48 mmol/mol as possible without significant hypoglycaemia). - Medication review: Not all medications taken by people with diabetes are appropriate to continue in pregnancy.
+While insulin and metformin are safe in pregnancy, other medications such as cholesterol medication (statins) and some blood pressure medications (for example ACE-inhibitors) are not recommended to be taken while pregnant and alternatives may be needed.
+Please discuss your medications with your doctor. - Ensure your diabetes screening is up to date: It is important that you have had a recent review of your eyes and kidneys to see if your diabetes has affected them. - Folic acid: High dose folic acid (5mg daily) is recommended in diabetes for the first 3 months of pregnancy.
 This helps prevent neural tube defects such as spina bifida.
 You can only get high dose folic acid on prescription.